Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per person.

 Today, an excursion takes you to Hallein.

-Have fun as you dress in miner's clothes and slide down a chute into the Dürrnberg mine to explore its dark underground chambers and cross the mine's subterranean lake.
+Have fun as you dress in miner's clothes and slide down a chute into the mine to explore its dark underground chambers and cross its subterranean lake.
 Multimedia installations complete the entertainment.

 Travel to the Chiemsee, which is the largest lake in Bavaria.
 In the small town of Prien, take a boat to Herreninsel, the island where King Ludwig II built the most sumptuous of his Bavarian castles, Herrenchiemsee Schloss.

-A guided visit to the castle includes the Hall of Mirrors (a dazzling gallery modeled on Versailles' Galerie des Glaces), Ludwig's ornate bedroom and the formal gardens.
+Enter the lovely castle set on its own tiny island.
+You'll visit the Hall of Mirrors (a dazzling gallery modeled on Versailles' Galerie des Glaces), Ludwig's ornate bedroom, and the formal gardens.

 Travel on to Munich, Germany's third-largest city.